raktims2210-dev/representation-economy/README.md

 AI systems do not act directly on reality.

-AI systems act on representations of reality.
+# AI systems act on representations of reality.

 If those representations are:
-- fragmented,
+- fragmented
-- stale,
+- stale
-- incomplete,
+- incomplete
-- weakly contextualized,
+- weakly contextualized
-- poorly governed,
+- poorly governed
-- or disconnected from institutional workflows,
+- disconnected from institutional workflows
+- institutionally illegible

-then even highly capable AI systems may produce fragile, unsafe, or institutionally illegible outcomes.
+then even highly capable AI systems may produce:
+- fragile outcomes
+- unsafe actions
+- hallucinated reasoning
+- governance failures
+- institutional instability

 The Representation Economy argues that:
-- representation quality,
+- representation quality
-- contextual continuity,
+- contextual continuity
-- governance visibility,
+- governance visibility
-- and machine legibility
+- machine legibility
+- legitimacy-aware execution

 become foundational economic and institutional capabilities in the AI era.